 Community users are welcome to borrow circulating materials from the Oregon Tech Library.
-Borrowing privileges, for Oregon Tech-owned materials only, are provided at a cost of $20.00 for one year.
+Borrowing privileges, for Oregon Tech-owned materials only, are provided for one year at a time.
 These privileges allow the holder to borrow up to 10 items at a time.
 Individual Library accounts may not be shared between family members.
-Applications for community borrowing privileges are accepted and processed ONLY during Oregon Tech cashier business hours, Monday through Friday 9am to 3pm.

 Complimentary borrowing privileges are offered to: members of the Shaw Historical Library Board of Governors, Shaw Journal Editorial Board, Oregon Tech Alumni Association members, Oregon Tech Foundation members, and community borrowers registered before 1994.